Mayhem (band): 1988–1991: With Dead

 After two brief replacements, the roles of vocalist and drummer in Mayhem were filled by Swedish vocalist Pelle Yngve Ohlin ("Dead") and local drummer Jan Axel Blomberg ("Hellhammer").
 With Dead, the band's concerts gained notoriety for their extreme theatricality and atmosphere.
 From the outset of his career, Dead was known for wearing "corpse paint", involving the application of black and white makeup to achieve a ghastly appearance.
 According to Necrobutcher, "it wasn't anything to do with the way Kiss and Alice Cooper used makeup.
 Dead actually wanted to look like a corpse.
 He didn't do it to look cool."
 Hellhammer asserted that Dead was "the first black-metal musician to use corpse paint."
 To complete his corpse-like image, Dead would bury his stage clothes and dig them up to wear on concert nights.

 During performances, Dead would often cut himself with hunting knives and broken glass.
 The band frequently featured pig or sheep heads impaled on stakes at the front of the stage.

 A prolific Norwegian heavy metal drummer, Hellhammer has remained with the group since joining in 1988.

-Stian Johansen ("Occultus"), who briefly took over as vocalist after Dead's suicide, commented on him:
+Stian Johansen ("Occultus"), who shortly took over as vocalist after Dead's suicide, commented on him:

 "He [Dead] didn't see himself as human; he saw himself as a creature from another world.
 He said he had many visions that his blood has frozen in his veins, that he was dead.
 That is the reason he took that name.
 He knew he would die."

 In 1990, the members of Mayhem moved to "an old house in the forest" near Oslo, which they used as a rehearsal space.
 They began writing songs for their next album, De Mysteriis Dom Sathanas.
 Mayhem bassist Necrobutcher noted that, after living together for a time, Dead and Euronymous "got on each other's nerves a lot" and "weren't really friends at the end."
 Hellhammer recalled an incident where Dead once went outside to sleep in the woods because Euronymous was playing synthesizer music that Dead detested.
 Euronymous then followed him outside, shooting into the air with a shotgun.
 Varg Vikernes alleged that Dead once stabbed Euronymous with a knife.